-The band's live show is an eclectic headcharge of raw energy, always leaving audiences uplifted, inspired and asking for more!
-Following spectacular performances at top UK venues including Ronnie Scott’s and Jazz Cafe as well as major international jazz festivals from Russia to New Zealand, they have amassed a devoted following and forged a reputation as one of the most entertaining live acts on the scene today.
+Following spectacular performances at top UK venues including Ronnie Scott’s and Jazz Cafe as well as major international jazz festivals from Europe to New Zealand, Shez and his band have amassed a devoted following and forged a reputation as one of the most entertaining live acts on the scene today.

-2019 sees the release of Shez's highly anticipated new album Journey to Shambhala.
+2019 saw the release of Shez's highly anticipated album Journey to Shambhala.
 Journey to Shambhala is inspired by Raja’s self-composed tale of a young man who embarks on an adventure to discover the mystical city of Shambhala.
 He has a wild experience of excitement, danger, friendships, love and deceit - told through a musical voyage of soundscapes from exhilarating jazz-funk to enchanting ballads.
 The search for happiness is something we can all relate to and this concept album holds the message that, as in life, the journey often holds as much wonder as the destination.
 The CD includes a story booklet that reveals how each scene inspired the compositions on the album.

 The album recording sees award-winning Indian percussion guru Trilok Gurtu and US guitar genius Wayne Krantz joining Shez on his journey, alongside the UK’s fast-rising DJ and remixer Happy Cat Jay who reworks key tracks in a style that is all his own.
 The 'Epiphany' single is accompanied by an innovative animated music video and the ‘Dharma dance’ single is available on a special ‘direct to vinyl’ 7” recording, on Gearbox Records.

 Shez regularly collaborates with stars of the British and international jazz world.
 Stellar line-ups on his albums and live shows also include John Etheridge, Dennis Rollins, Denys Baptiste, Oren Marshall and Arun Ghosh.